 Head Volunteer

-So that was my title — Head Volunteer
+So that was my title — Head Volunteer.

-she assured me, and for payment the sheer
+she promised, and for payment the sheer

 experience should suffice — such leadership